 Reviewers: Please ask the authors to verify their proposals against this or any other large benchmark battery.

-Researchers: Do you have any interesting additions to the benchmark battery?
-Let’s prepare Version 2 thereof some time soon together!
+Researchers: Do you have any valuable additions to the benchmark battery?
+Contributions are welcome.

-Remember that most datasets are boring and there’s rarely anything of significance therein (the null hypothesis).
+Remember that, in real life, most datasets are boring, and there’s rarely anything of significance therein.
 It is usually not your fault if you fail to find a dataset fails to provide sufficient evidence for featuring anything “mind boggling”.

-If your manager/thesis supervisor/client forces you to squeeze them too hard or to start cherry picking, it is your ethical duty to say no to this.
+If your manager/thesis supervisor/client forces you to squeeze data too hard or to start cherry-picking, it is your ethical duty to say no to this.
 The reproducibility/ replication crisis in science is real.
 This rat race is simply unsustainable.

-Also, you should study maths in order to understand the limitations of the methods/models you use.
+Also, you should study maths to understand the limitations of the methods/models you use.
 To learn more, check out my open-access textbook Minimalist Data Wrangling with Python.